theappbusiness/accessibility-guidelines/README.md

 <!-- Previous version.
 Was approximately understood but caused struggles
 * [Changes on focus](): Make sure that just navigating to an element using the keyboard doesn't trigger any important or disorientating change (like opening a pop up). -->

+* [Changes on focus](): Make sure that just navigating to an interactive control with the keyboard doesn't trigger any action, and doesn't move the keyboard focus somewhere else.

 * [Changes on input](): Make sure that just changing the state of a form input (like a checkbox) does not cause anything surprising to happen (like submitting a form, or automatically moving the keyboard focus).

 * [Consistent navigation](): Make sure that navigation controls that appear on multiple pages (like links in a header) look and behave consistently.